arusher999/Semester-Project---Advanced-Topics-in-CS/README.md

 Part 01 - VR Setup and Hand Presence ✅

-Part 02 - Building the Environment 🛠️ - IN PROGRESS
+Part 02 - Building the Environment ✅

 Part 03 - Grab and Throw  ✅

-Part 04 - Snap Grab and Use
+Part 04 - Snap Grab and Use 🛠️ - IN PROGRESS

 Part 05 - Continuous Movement and Teleportation ✅ - MOVEMENT IS COMPLETE, TELEPORT IS NOT NEEDED AND THEREFORE DISABLED FOR NOW

-Part 06 - Button, Door and Socket Interactor
+Part 06 - Button, Door and Socket Interactor (may be unnecessary)

-Part 07 - Climbing, Wheel and Lever
+Part 07 - Climbing, Wheel and Lever (may be unnecessary)

 Part 08 - Narrative Story